jeroenhoogland/jeroenhoogland.github.io/_posts/2019-06-26-Links&literature.md

 ## Assessing prediction model performance
 * Steyerberg et al. [Assessing the performance of prediction models: a framework for some traditional and novel measures](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3575184/)
 * [Consistent Estimation of the Expected Brier Scorein General Survival Models with Right-Censored Event Times](https://onlinelibrary.wiley.com/doi/epdf/10.1002/bimj.200610301)
+* [Does ignoring clustering in multicenter data influence the performance of prediction models?
+A simulation study](https://doi.org/10.1177%2F0962280216668555) by Wynants et al.

 ## Stan